 In all, Wagner said he had 264 tattoos, which led to him promoting himself in a circus-sideshow style act as “the most artistically marked up man in America.”

-Sharing space with him on the marquee was his wife, Maud Stevens Wagner, who was apparently nearly as much of an attraction — at least according to this photo and blurb that appeared in a Utah newspaper in 1909.
+Sharing space with him on the marquee was his wife, Maud Stevens Wagner — The Tattooed Lady — who was apparently nearly as much of an attraction, at least according to a Utah newspaper in 1909.
 All of her body art was, of course, completed by her husband, “The Original Gus Wagner.”

 But Maud was more than just an inked canvas: she was also an aerialist, contortionist, and the mother to their daughter, Lovetta.

-The notice to the right was published in the local newspaper in advance of the couple’s appearance at the Big Four State Fair.
+The notice (below left) was published in the local newspaper in advance of the couple’s appearance at the Big Four State Fair.

 The Original Gus Wagner show, with “a tattooed lady” (1907)

 The Fresno Morning Republican (Fresno, California) August 28, 1907